HackYourFuture/JavaScript1/Week3/LESSONPLAN.md

 ## Agenda

-The purpose of this class is to introduce to the student (1)
+The purpose of this class is to introduce to the student:

-FIRST HALF:

-SECOND HALF:
+(1) What is a function (ES5 only)
+(2) Wat is scope (global, functional, block)
+(3) How to combine variables, loops & functions

 ### Core concepts

 FIRST HALF (12.00 - 13.30)

-1.
+1. Q&A about last week's concepts & homework

+2. What is a function (ES5 only)

+**Do Exercise**

 SECOND HALF (14.00 - 16.00)

-2.

-3)

-4.
+3. Wat is scope (global, functional, block)

+_Show examples_

+4. How to combine variables, loops & functions

+**Do Exercise**